SnapperGPS/snappergps-pcb-2/README.md

 You already have a SnapperGPS receiver?
 See [here](GETTING-STARTED.md) how to get started.
-The instruction are for V1.0.0, but V2.0.0 works very similar.
+The instructions are for V1.0.0, but V2.0.0 works very similar.
 For differences, check out [this video](https://youtu.be/bDywcAplRWk).

 You need to build a receiver first?
 Keep reading.